atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 Cons

-* Central Team bombarded with requests
+* Central team bombarded with requests
 * Curiosity has a gatekeeper
 * Hard to scale